whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 All utilitarians should agree with this much.
 But there is a further question regarding whether this direct utilitarian evaluation is _exhaustive_ of moral assessment, or whether there is a role for other (albeit less important) kinds of moral evaluation to be made in addition.
 For example, must utilitarians understand _virtue_ directly as a matter of character traits that tend to promote well-being,[^29] or could they appeal to a looser but more intuitive connection (such as representing a positive orientation towards the good)?[^30]

-A challenge for pure global utilitarianism is that it fails to capture all of the moral evaluations that we intuitively want to be able to make.
+A challenge for _pure_ global utilitarianism is that it fails to capture all of the moral evaluations that we intuitively want to be able to make.
 For example, imagine a world in which moral disapproval was reliably counterproductive: if you blamed someone for doing X, that would just make them stubbornly do X even more in future.
 Since we only want people to do more good acts, would it follow that only good acts, and not bad ones, were blame-_worthy_?

 Here it is important to distinguish two claims.
 One is the direct utilitarian assessment that it would be good to blame people for doing good acts, and not for doing bad ones, since that would yield the best results (in the imagined scenario).
 But a second—distinct—claim is that only bad acts are truly blame-_worthy_ in the sense of intrinsically _meriting_ moral disapproval.[^31] Importantly, these two claims are compatible.
-We may hold _both_ that gratuitous torture (for example) warrants moral disapproval, _and_ that it would be a bad idea to express such disapproval (if doing so would just make things worse).
+We may hold _both_ that gratuitous torture (for example) warrants moral disapproval, _and_ that it would be a bad idea to express such disapproval if doing so would just make things worse.

 This argument may lead one to endorse a form of _hybrid utilitarianism_, which we may define as follows:

-> **Hybrid utilitarianism is the view that, while one morally ought to promote just overall well-being, the moral quality of an aim or intention can depend on factors other than whether it promotes overall well-being.**
+> **Hybrid utilitarianism is the view that, while one ought always to promote overall well-being, the moral quality of an aim or intention can depend on factors other than whether it promotes overall well-being.**

 In particular, hybrid utilitarians may understand virtue and praise-worthiness as concerning whether the target individual _intends_ good results, in contrast to global utilitarian evaluation of whether the target’s intentions _produce_ good results.
 When the two come into conflict, we should prefer to achieve good results than to merely intend them—so in this sense the hybrid utilitarian agrees with much that the global utilitarian wants to say.
 Hybridists just hold that there is more to say in addition.[^32] For example, if someone is unwittingly anti-reliable at achieving their goals (that is, they reliably achieve the _opposite_ of what they intend, without realizing it), it would clearly be _unfortunate_ were they to sincerely aim at promoting the general good, and we should stop them from having this aim if we can.
 But their good intentions may be genuinely _virtuous_ and admirable nonetheless.